Home

 Collaboration

-The DARK.DEM trial will start summer 2023, and be finalized in December 2027.
-We will hire two PhD candidates and one post-doc affiliated with the project.
+The DARK.DEM trial started in August 2023, and we start witn inclusion of patients in August 2024.
+Two PhD candidates, one post-doc and one research nurse is affiliated with the project.
 DARK.DEM is a collaboration between SEFAS, the Faculty of Psychology, UiB, with professor Elisabeth Flo-Groeneboom, Valen sjukehus, Helse Fonna with psychiatrist, senior doctor and PhD Tone Henriksen, ViD specialized university represented by associate professor Stein Erik Fæø, NKS Olaviken gerontopsychiatric hospital with senior psychologist and associate professor Minna Hynninen, and Bergen municipality.
 The steering group encompasses professor Geir Selbæk, head of Ageing and Health, Professor Claus Martiny University of Copenhagen and light architect Carlo Volf at the University Hospital of Copenhagen.